Shahadara Mannan Shilpi

-Shahadara Mannan Shilpi (born 14 February 1965) is a politician of Bogra District of Bangladesh and a former member of parliament for Bogra-1 constituency in 2020 by-election.
+Shahadara Mannan Shilpi (born 14 February 1965) is a politician of Bogra District of Bangladesh and a former member of parliament for the Bogra-1 constituency in the 2020 by-election.

 Birth and early life

 Shilpi was born in Bogra district.
-She is the wife of Abdul Mannan, a former MP from Bogra-1 constituency.
+She is the widow of Abdul Mannan, a former MP from the Bogra-1 constituency.

 Career

 Shilpi is the president of Sariakandi Upazila Awami League.
-After the death of Abdul Mannan, a member of parliament for Bogra-1 constituency on 18 January 2020, Shahadara Mannan was elected as a member of parliament for the vacant seat of Bogra-1 constituency on the nomination of Awami League on 14 July 2020.
+After the death of Abdul Mannan, a member of parliament for the Bogra-1 constituency, on 18 January 2020, Shahadara Mannan was elected as a member of parliament for the vacant seat of Bogra-1 on the nomination of the Awami League on 14 July 2020.